 After a brief stint as an assistant-coach, Amiral was soon assigned as a head coach to a now struggling Union.
 In 2010, he coached a disastrous first season.
 He was convinced by this brief experience that he was unfit for such responsibility and begged his superiors not to trust him anymore.
 They nevertheless kept him in office and it proved the right decision.
 Under Amiral’s steel-fisted leadership, the Union slowly transformed back into hard-nosed winners.
 In 2011, Amiral won his first Stars and Stripes Cup as a head coach.

 In 2012, Amiral’s star was on the ascendant as he coached to bring another Cup to the Union.
 With veterans now under his command, Amiral led the celebrated “2012 Union Landslide”.
 Not a single defeat was recorded that season while the Union gained a reputation for mercilessly annihilating entire teams.
 By the end of the season, Amiral readied his team for the Cup’s final showdown, and only the Montgomery Secesh could offer token resistance.
 Amiral stepped down at the height of his glory in 2013.

 “The Union’s violence constantly rises to new extremes.
-Every team bench is now so jam-packed with reserves that certainly, coaches must have become insane”, a Times journalist wrote.
+Every team bench is now so jam-packed with reserves that certainly, coaches must be insane”, a Times journalist wrote.

-Students then gathered to follow his teachings that are now slowly converted into articles at bloodbowlstrategies.com.
+Students then began following his teachings that are now also published on bloodbowlstrategies.com.
 Here contains Amiral’s philosophical, strategic and tactical vision, hopefully breathing fresh air into a calcified blood bowl world.
 Don’t take him too seriously, though (he doesn’t himself).
 Modestly, he only wants to open a few doors in your mind, using strength if need be.